yuan-jiang/yuan-jiang.github.io/_posts/2020-07-22-ruby-rspec.md

 Finished in 0.00341 seconds (files took 0.12764 seconds to load) 1 example, 0 failures
 {% endhighlight %}

+- With `ruby` command
+{% highlight ruby %}
+# 1 - require rspec/autorun in the file that contains tests
+require 'rspec/autorun'

+describe 1 do
+  it 'is < 2' do
+    expect(1).to be < 2
+  end
+end

+# 2 - execute the file with ruby
+# $ ruby /path/to/test.rb
+{% endhighlight %}

 ## Examples of matchers